 - Don’t fumble or get caught up if you think you’ve answered a question badly.
 Close up your answer and move on from it.
 Don’t try to excuse your answer with, “sorry I’m just so nervous”.
 It comes across as insincere and like you’re trying to shirk away responsibility for your answer.

 - Fake it until you make it!
 Candidates who are confident, sure in themselves and take ownership of their answers are more successful than those who aren’t.

 - Finally, if your nerves are really impacting your performance within your interview there is a way to inform your interviewer the nerves are getting the better of you in a more positive way.
 Phrase it positively like this, “I’m very excited about the possibility of this position, so I’m a little nervous.”

-For more information on preparing for an interview you should take a look at our post on what is the STAR technique for interviewing, and why should you practice it?
+For more information on preparing for an interview, you should look at our post on the STAR technique for interviewing and why you should practice it?

-Good luck for your interview!
-If you found this post helpful, please share on your social media page and tag us!
+Good luck with your interview!
+If you found this post helpful, please share it on your social media page and tag us!